def-gthill/kenpali/kenpali-core.md

 ### count|count

-Returns the number of elements in the sequence matching the specified condition.
+Returns the number of elements in the collection matching the specified condition.

 Parameters:

-- `sequence` (_Sequence_): The sequence to count from.
+- `collection` (_Collection_): The collection to count from.
 - `condition` (_Function_): A function that returns `true` for elements to count.

 Returns: